 The Investor's greatest advantage is to earn a portion of the home's

 appreciation without paying its expenses.

-The equity share Investor may wear many hats: a family member,
+The Investor may wear many hats: a family member,

 a third party Investor, a seller.
-In the challenging 2008 market,
+In a buyer's market,

-when sellers are forced to slash prices, the equity share seller
+when sellers are forced to slash prices, the shared ownership seller

 becomes a marketing magnet when he offers to fund the down payment.